-Mississippi’s state law enforcement agency is the entity in charge of criminal records requests including arrest records using the AFIS system.
-People can request a copies for someone’s records in three ways.
+The state law enforcement agency is the entity in charge of criminal records requests including arrest records using the AFIS system.
+If you'd like to do a background check on someone, you can request a copy for someone’s records in three ways.
 First, they can call them; they can fax in the request or email it to firstname.lastname@example.org.
 The state only process record requests by fingerprints.
 They have a consent form on their website if someone need to get a copy of someone else’s arrest record.

-Along with general information like name, address, phone, race, gender, height, weight, physical description, tattoos, scars, fingerprints and mug shots, a typical Mississippi arrest record will also contain details about someone’s arrests, charges, convictions, incarcerations, court appearances, bail, bond, fines, and fees paid.
+Along with general information like name, address, phone, race, gender, height, weight, physical description, tattoos, scars, fingerprints and Mississippi mugshots.
+A typical Mississippi arrest record will also contain details about someone’s arrests, charges, convictions, incarcerations, court appearances, bail, bond, fines, and fees paid.
 There will also be information about the date of arrest, arresting officer’s name, place of arrest, arresting agency, booking details, and vehicle information if any are related to the charges.

 The crime rate has decreased over the past decade in Mississippi, going from 5,059 crimes in 2006 to 1,609 by 9% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

 Any law officer may arrest someone with a valid arrest warrant.
 A law enforcement agent may also arrest someone for committing an illegal offense in his or her presence.
 If a felony is committed not in his or her presence, they can arrest someone if they have probable cause to believe they did it.
 They can also arrest someone for a misdemeanor of domestic violence within 24 hours of the act.
 If the officer knows that a person committed a misdemeanor, then they can even arrest them without a warrant.